Ford says recalls have not hurt auto sales

 Ford sales in November rose 6.4 percent from the previous November.

-Ford is No. 2 in U.S. auto sales, behind market leader General Motors Co.
+Ford is No. 2 in U.S. auto sales, behind market leader General Motors Co (GM.N).

+Reporting by Rachelle Damico in Detroit; Editing by Bernie Woodall and Phil Berlowitz